 The Top 5 Toddler Bad Eating Habits To Break Now

-I also share how these bad habits are impacting your child now, how they will impact them
+I also share how these bad habits are impacting your child now, how they will impact them later in life, and what healthy habits to replace them with.

 1. Using Food To Calm/Distract/Entertain Your Baby